2016–17 Princeton Tigers women's basketball team: Ivy League changes

 This season, the Ivy League instituted conference postseason tournaments.
 The tournaments only awarded the Ivy League automatic bids for the NCAA Division I Men's and Women's Basketball Tournaments; the official conference championships continue to be awarded based solely on regular-season results.
-The Ivy League playoff took place March 11 and 12 at the Palestra in Philadelphia.
-There were two semifinal games on the first day with No. 1 seed Penn playing No. 4 seed Cornell and No. 2 seed Princeton playing No. 3 seed Harvard.
+The Ivy League playoff took place on March 11 and 12 at the Palestra in Philadelphia.
+There were two semifinal games on the first day, with No. 1 seed Penn playing No. 4 seed Cornell and No. 2 seed Princeton playing No. 3 seed Harvard.
 The final, ultimately between Penn and Princeton, was played the next day for the NCAA bid.